 Note: An employee remains eligible, if he or she is on approved full or partial leaves of absence with or without pay.
 If the leave is for medical/health reasons, a statement is required from the health care provider.
-Employees NOT eligible to participate are temporary part-time, continuing part-time and those who terminated employment.
+Employees NOT eligible to participate are temporary part-time and those who terminated employment.

 Three options are offered under the Employee Tuition Fee Waiver Program: